Sanmarcsoft/Sitrec2/docs/Starlink.md

 To get a good sense of when and where (and how often) Starlink Horizon Flares happen.
 I recommend you play with the default setup.
 Open the Time menu and drag the "day" slider to see how the position of the flare band varies through the year with the seasons (due to the tilt of the Earth's axis).

-While doing this you can move the look camera around by holding down "C" while moving the mouse.
+While doing this, you can move the look camera around by holding down "C" while moving the mouse.
 You can also adjust the camera altitude in the Camera menu.

 You will notice that since the sunward edge is always the same distance from the terminator, in summer, the flare band is much further south in the middle of the night.
 You can visualise this by noting that the north pole is in constant daylight in summer.
 The flare band has a minimum distance it needs to be away from daylight, so the sunny north pole can be thought of as pushing the flare band south.

-Then, at different times of year, experiment with moving the minute slider.
+Then, at different times of the year, experiment with moving the minute slider.
 Note that around the equinoxes (March and September), there exist regions that are in the flare region all through the middle of the night, some for five hours or more.

 Drag the "minute" slider to see just how this works.